Make-UpWorkClub/StudyNotes/en-US/notes/english/cegep3/The Arabian Nights.md

 - The Tale of the Ox and the Donkey
 - The Tale of the Merchant and His Wife
 	- Beating of wife reveals fear of death
+	- Better not get involved than helping others
 - The First Night: The Story of the Merchant and the Demon
 	- Peace -> worry, wariness -> happiness?
 - The Second Night